-• The electronic communications market, which is primarily dominated by companies/providers of fixed and/or mobile telephony, wireless communications and Internet.
+- the electronic communications market, in which companies/operators of fixed and/or mobile services, wireless communications and the Internet are primarily active,

-• The use of the radio frequency spectrum, having, inter alia, the competency to grant, revoke or restrict the usage rights for radio frequencies and the licensing of antenna constructions as well as matters relating to the conditions for placing on the market and use of radio equipment.
+- the use of the radio frequency spectrum, having, inter alia, competence to grant, revoke or restrict the rights of use of radio frequencies and to license antenna constructions, as well as regarding matters related to the conditions for placing on the market and use of radio equipment,

-EETT also operates as competition commission, with all relevant powers and monitoring rights, for the implementation of the national and European legislation regarding competition in the above markets.
-In this context, EETT ensures the smooth operation of the markets, effectively addressing the risks of distorting competition and defending users’ rights.
+- exercises exclusively all the powers of the Competition Authority with all relevant powers and monitoring rights for the implementation of the national and European Union (EU) competition legislation in the electronic communications and postal services markets.
+In this context, EETT ensures the smooth functioning of the markets, effectively addressing the risks of distortion of competition and safeguarding users’ rights.

 Important milestones in the operation and development of EETT